onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 ### T1.14

-- Joseph My family isn't very big.
+- Joseph: My family isn't very big.
 I have a sister, Andrea, she's 18, and a brother Richard, he's 25.
 They're not married.
 I'm married, erm, my wife's name is Isabel.
 We have two children, a daughter, Nancy, that's N-A-N-C-Y, she's 4, and a son, Tom, he's only six months old.
 We live near my parents.
 My dad's name is John, and my mum's is Odile, that's O-D-I-L-E. She's French.
 My grandmother lives with them, her name's Marie.
 She's my mum's mum.
 - Isabel /ˈɪzəbel/ n. 伊莎贝尔（人名）

 ### T1.15